Resources for Students

 Student Honor Code Process Frequently Asked Questions

-What happens if I have been reported for a possible violation?Typically, SARP receives the initial report, and upon receipt, we review the report to ensure the reporting party has provided the student the opportunity to explain the alleged conduct or has made a good faith attempt to do so.
-After doing so, SARP forwards the matter to the appropriate Honor Council, the Chair or designee of that Council contacts the student via email to begin the process. |
+What happens if I have been reported for a possible violation?Typically, SARP receives the initial report, and upon receipt, we review the report to ensure the reporting party has provided the student the opportunity to explain the alleged conduct or made a good faith attempt to do so.
+After doing so, SARP forwards the matter to the appropriate Honor Council, and the Chair or designee of that Council contacts the student via email to begin the process. |

 What resources do I have as a Respondent?

 Students going through the Honor Council process are entitled to a student advisor and can opt to have a CHAP assigned to assist them.
 CHAP's are trained to help guide students through our process.
-Along with the Chair and the Procedural Advisor, a CHAP is source of support and guidance for the student.
+Along with the Chair and the Procedural Advisor, a CHAP is a source of support and guidance for the student.
 CHAPs, however, are not attorneys.
-Although the advisor is present during the Panel proceeding, the CHAP's role is not to seek the student's exoneration; rather, the student is available to answer questions that the student may have, to speak on the student's behalf, and to aid the student in asking questions of relevant parties at the proceeding.
+Although the advisor is present during the Panel proceeding, the CHAP's role is not to seek the student's exoneration; rather, the CHAP can answer the student's questions, speak on the student's behalf when necessary, and aid the student in asking questions of relevant parties at the proceeding.
+CHAPs cannot answer questions from the panel directed to the student, nor can they testify on their behalf.
 Witnesses There are two phases to a Panel: the judgment phase and, if found in violation, the sanctions phase.
 You are entitled to name any material witnesses that you believe are necessary parties to your case, subject to the Chair's discretion.
 Note that you must inform the Panel's Presiding Chair of the names of any witnesses you wish to call at least 48 hours prior to the Panel.
-For the sanctions phase, you are entitled to bring up to two (2) character witnesses and introduce letters relevant to the issue of sanctioning to be read at the proceeding.
-We recognize that asking your friends, instructors, or other important people in your life to come speak on your behalf at an Honor Council Panel can be both awkward and intimidating.
-We have provided witness information which details our expectations for witnesses and what witnesses can expect from us.
-Use the resources found further down on this page as a reference when explaining the role and importance of the character witness to those you have chosen to represent you. |
+We have provided witness information below which details our expectations for witnesses and what witnesses can expect from us.
+We encourage you o Use the resources found further down on this page as a reference when explaining the role and importance of the character witness to those you have chosen to represent you. |

 What happens at a Panel?The panel occurs in two phases, Judgment and Sanctioning, and both phases typically are held in the same night.
 The sanctions phase only occurs if the Panel finds a violation.
 The night of the panel the relevant parties involved in the case and the six student panel members will be present.
 These individuals include: the Chair, a member of the panel serving as Secretary, your PA, the ICC, the Reporting Party, any materials witnesses, and your advisor, if you choose to have one.
 During the sanctions phase, the individuals present include: the Chair, the panel, your PA and your character witnesses. |